rapidsai/cugraph/cpp/doxygen/main_page.md

-# libcudf
+# libcugraph

-libcudf is a C++ GPU DataFrame library for loading, joining, aggregating, filtering, and otherwise manipulating data.
-A GPU DataFrame is a column-oriented tabular data structure, so libcudf provides two core data structures: cudf::column, and cudf::table.
+libcugraph is a C++ GPU Accelerated Graph Algorithm library for clustering, community detection, link analysis, traversal, to name a few topics.